dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

     from another library _(with some exceptions for platform libraries)_.

-    _(You cannot inherit implementation from a class marked `interface` or `final` except inside the same library.
+    _(You cannot inherit implementation from a class marked `interface` except inside the same library.
 Unless you are in a pre-feature library and you are inheriting from a platform library.)_

     More formally:
-    A declaration *C* from library *L* has a declared superclass or mixin declaration *S* marked `interface` or `final` from library *K*, and neither
+    A declaration *C* from library *L* has a declared superclass declaration *S* marked `interface` from library *K*, and neither
     * *L* and *K* is the same library, nor
     * *K* is a platform library and *L* is a pre-feature library.